-Coat of Arms of the Republic of Macedonia
+Coat of Arms of the R. Macedonia

 Coat of Arms of the Republic of Macedonia was adopted on 16 November 2009, with adoption of the Law of the Coat of Arms and flag of the Republic of Macedonia (Official Gazette No. 138 of November 17, 2009).